 - Day 14-15: Playa Del Carmen

-If you've more time then also visit Oaxaca to enjoy the unique local food and culture.
+If you've more time then also include Oaxaca to the itinerary to enjoy unique local food and culture.

 Best Time To Visit Mexico